 In Machete, Senator MacLaughlin is a racist bastard who encourages vigilantes to kill illegal immigrants and plans to build an electric fence on the U.S./Mexico border.
 In the end, some vigilantes mistake him for an immigrant (he was wearing tattered clothes and was trying to sneak away from people trying to kill him) and open fire on him.
 Wounded, he staggers into an electric fence.
 He even seems to be aware of it, and lets out a chuckle before he dies.

 Frankly Madson the villain in the Kenneth-Branaugh penned Dead Again.
 He killed his victim by stabbing her to death with scissors, then ends up Impaled with Extreme Prejudice on a giant scissors sculpture.

 In Zatoichi at the Blood Fest (1973).
-Ichi slashed his way through mooks to get to rice merchant, who exploited farmers.
-After he deciade to let him go, merchant slipped on spilled rice and fell on pointy end up katana.
+Ichi slashed his way through mooks to get to the rice merchant, who exploited farmers.
+After he decided to let him go, the merchant slipped on spilled rice and fell on a katana -and the pointy end was up.

 The first segment of horror anthology Scary or Die is about a couple of racist rednecks who kidnap Mexican immigrants, drag them out to the desert near the border, and kill them.
 After they do this to their latest victims, everyone they've ever killed rise up as zombies and kill them.